As a tax-exempt 501(c)(3) nonprofit organization, Pioneer Institute relies on individuals, corporations, and foundations for financial support.

 Stock, Bonds, and Mutual Funds

 Gifts of appreciated stock, bonds, and mutual funds may allow donors to avoid a capital gains tax in addition to receiving a charitable income tax deduction for the fair market value of the stock.
 Always be sure to consult a tax professional before giving securities.
-To initiate a gift of securities, please contact our Annual Fund Director at email@example.com for delivery instructions.
+To initiate a gift of securities, please contact our Deputy Director of Development, Caitlin Marple, at email@example.com or 774-571-4120.

 Many of our events are funded through sponsorships, giving individuals, corporations, and foundations promotional opportunities to a highly targeted audience.
-For more information on individual and corporate sponsorship opportunities contact our Annual Fund Director at firstname.lastname@example.org.
+For more information on individual and corporate sponsorship opportunities please contact our Deputy Director of Development, Caitlin Marple, at firstname.lastname@example.org or 774-571-4120.

 Gifts of Personal Property or In-Kind Gifts